 Are you looking into getting a cloud computing solution for your business, but don’t really know where to start?
-In this little e-guide, we’ll walk you through the best cloud benefits available today.
+In this e-guide, we’ll walk you through the big advantages of cloud based software.
 Let’s jump in.

 Essentially, a cloud service can refer to any resource provided over the internet.
 There are different types of cloud computing solutions available, and – in most cases – it can be quite challenging to decide between the various cloud infrastructure solutions.
 There are simply so many of them on the market!

 You’ll often hear people refer to “the cloud”, but the reality is that there is no physical infrastructure that you can point to as being the cloud.
 The technical explanation is that any cloud solution is an electronic structure in which data is stored over many different computers and served up through the internet.
 In cloud hosting, these server farms function like one single storage space and processor.
-Website data such as HTML/CSS files and images is distributed over a cluster of hard drives connected together like one big virtual disk with unlimited capacity.
+Website data such as HTML/CSS files and images are distributed over a cluster of hard drives connected together like one big virtual disk with unlimited capacity.

-While we’ll discuss cloud benefits properly later, it’s still worth mentioning that one of its greatest benefits is that cloud services are easily scalable.
-In fact, the set-up allows for an unlimited number of machines to operate through it, but you could just as easily build a service with five to ten computers.
+While we’ll discuss cloud benefits properly later, it’s still worth mentioning that one of its greatest benefits is that cloud-based services are easily scalable.
+In fact, the setup allows for an unlimited number of machines to operate through it, but you could just as easily build a service with five to ten computers.